• Skip to Content

 A.6 Withdrawal from the Program

 There are three types of withdrawals that are governed by this rule: (1) partial withdrawal from some part of a student’s course work; (2) in-semester withdrawal from all College of Law courses in which a student is registered; and (3) between-semester withdrawal after the completion of one semester and before the start of the next semester.
 The faculty and staff of the College of Law are available and willing to help resolve any difficulties that may be hindering a student’s legal studies.
-Any student considering withdrawing from school must see the Associate Dean for Academic Affairs in order to withdraw according to guidelines set by the College of Law and by the University.
+Any student considering withdrawing from school must see the Director of the Academic Excellence Center in order to withdraw according to guidelines set by the College of Law and by the University.
 In addition, students considering withdrawal should consider the impact the withdrawal will have on current and future financial aid awards and scholarships.
 Please note that the deadlines described below are for fall and spring courses.
 Summer courses are often shorter in length, and may have very short deadlines (i.e., a couple of days) for dropping without the withdrawal being recorded on the student's official transcript.

 Type 1 - Partial Withdrawal (i.e., dropping some, but not all, courses for a semester):